 “As the lockdown eases, I have spoken to some of these people about the possibility of me visiting them at their homes, at a safe distance, outside.
 The thought of this seems to make them very happy and, although we can’t share the usual hugs, it will be wonderful to see their smiling faces.
 It’s these kind of positive thoughts that keep us all going strong!”

-The Devil's Porridge Museum in Dumfries & Galloway tells the story of HM Factory Gretna, the largest munitions factory in the world during the first World War, with the help of its dedicated team of knowledgeable volunteers.
+The Devil's Porridge Museum in Dumfries & Galloway keeps the history of HM Factory Gretna, the largest WW1 munitions factory in the world, alive thanks to its dedicated team of knowledgeable volunteers.
 Though their doors may be shut for now, the volunteers have been keeping busy by getting involved in podcasts and completing online training.

-One of these volunteers is Robin, who is easily recognisable in the museum as he is often seen volunteering in a kilt!
-He joined the team in 2017 with a keen interest in military history and HM Factory Gretna, having served as the Senior Police Officer (Commanding Officer) of the Ministry of Defence Police Detachment at DM Longtown.
+One of these volunteers is Robin, who is easily recognisable in the museum as he is often seen volunteering in a kilt.
+He joined the team at in 2017 with keen interest in military history and HM Factory Gretna, having served as the Senior Police Officer (Commanding Officer) of the Ministry of Defence Police Detachment at DM Longtown.

-During lockdown, Robin has undertaken an Autism Awareness course, which you can read about here.
+During lockdown, Robin had undertaken an Autism Awareness course, which you can read about here.